- home

 - In current usage, the kelvin is always written in lowercase letters without a degree symbol [K].

-- In some early Twentieth Century sources it was common to see degree Kelvin [°K], but this is no longer considered acceptable.
+- In some early 20th century sources it was common to see degree Kelvin [°K], but this is no longer considered acceptable.

-- the triple point of water is the upper fixed point,
+- the triple point of water as the upper fixed point

-- absolute zero is the lower fixed point, and
+- absolute zero as the lower fixed point

-- The degree Celsius [℃] is an acceptable non SI unit.
+- The degree Celsius [°C] is an acceptable non SI unit for temperature.

 - Symbology

-- Use Celsius degrees [C°] for temperature intervals (ΔT).
+- The reversed phrase Celsius degree [C°] is sometimes used for temperature intervals (ΔT).

 - The degree Celsius and kelvin have the same size, but assign zero to different values.